becoming someone else on purpose

 this is about the afterlife of unlived lives

-But that dream expired and not with the thunder you’d expect.
-There was no dramatic shattering.
+But that dream expired and not with the dramatic thunder you’d expect.
+There was no shattering.
 It just….. loosened.
 One day it lived in me and the next it didn’t.

-This is how it is about most dreams of most people.
+But then this is how it is about most dreams of most people.
 They don’t die loudly.
 They expire like unpaid domains.
 Quietly.
 Invisibly.
 Like how the body begins to reabsorb a tooth that no longer bites.
 There’s a word for this: ankylosis - when bone fuses with the tooth and the tooth forgets it was ever meant to move.

 I think some people live their entire lives in ankylosis with their former selves.

-In 1957, scientists studying frost rings discovered that even a single week of unexpected cold could permanently distort the growth of a tree.
+If you study tree rings, you’ll find records of every drought, every trauma, every year it didn’t grow.
+Scientists studying frost rings discovered that even a single week of unexpected cold could permanently distort the growth of a tree.
 One week.
 That’s all it took to leave a scar visible seventy years later.

-I keep wondering, how many of us are still shaped by that one cold season?
+We as humans are not so different.
+And I keep wondering, how many of us are still shaped by that one cold season?

 I often find myself circling back to the human anatomy, to trees, to God, like these are the only languages I speak fluently and everything else is stuck in translation.
 Somewhere along the way, I stopped wanting to hold a scalpel.
 But I still write like I’m dissecting something.

-My poems smell faintly of blood and bark.
-They mistake ribs for branches, lungs for leaves.
-They do not understand the difference between divine and anatomical.
-Most days, neither do I.
+My poems do not seem to understand the difference between divine and anatomical.

 There’s a passage in the Rigved where god Prajapati carves the universe out of himself, splitting open his own body to make the stars.
 I’ve always loved that image.
 That to create something meaningful, you must lose something intimate.
 Maybe that’s what happens when dreams expire.
 Maybe they don’t vanish.
 Maybe they become the raw material for whatever comes next.